belighted/website/content/process/product_management.md

 slug: product_management
 title: Product Management
 subtitle: Scale your idea
+intro: When you are scaling your product, you need a trusted product partner to keep on improving your software.
+We are your product team on demand advising your team or improving your software with agile development sprints strategically prioritized on your customers’ needs.
-short_description: We are your product team on demand improving your software with agile development sprints strategically prioritized on your customers’ needs.
+description: We are your product team on demand improving your software with agile development sprints strategically prioritized on your customers’ needs.
 objective: Development sprints
 duration: On demand